mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "

 ```
-Obscura + 2to 3la 8na
+Obscura Observation + 2to 3la 8na
 Jesse,

 I've double-checked my calculations and assumptions, and they must be correct.
 I still can't wrap my head around it.